NeLLi-team/gvclass/README.md

 ### Taxonomy assignments
 * Taxonomy assignments are provided on different taxonomic levels
-* To yield an assignments all nearest neighbors in GVOG phylogenetic tree have to be in agreement
+* To yield an assignments all nearest neighbors in GVOG phylogenetic trees have to be in agreement

 ### Contamination
 * Giant virus genomes typically have less than 10 out of a set of 56 universal cellular housekeeping genes (UNI56).
 Higher UNI56 counts indicate cellular contamination, or giant virus sequences that are located on host contigs.